9 Low-Risk Investments

 For longer term investing, most people can withstand a bit more risk.
 When your child is 10 and you know college is just 8 years away, you have time to weather the ups and downs of the market.
 So for that, investing in high risk investments are fine and you will be rewarded for your risk tolerance by getting better returns.
 The same goes for retirement.
 When you are 30 or 40 opting for high risk investments is fine, but as you get closer to retirement, moving some money into lower risk ones is a great idea.

-Here are seven types of low risk investments for you to consider:
+Here are eight types of low risk investments for you to consider:

 Table of Contents